-During summer we seldom have weather bad enough to interfere with an enjoyable trip.
-However, we have some basic policies:
+During summer we seldom have weather bad enough to interfere with having an enjoyable trip.
+We do however have some basic policies:

-- Anybody concerned about weather is free to cancel without cost or obligation.
-We ask only that you appear on the boat at the appointed time.
-We discuss our various options.
+- Anybody who has a reasonable concern about weather is free to cancel without cost or obligation.
+However we do ask that you meet us on the boat at the appointed time.
+We then discuss our various options.

-- On occasion we’ve postponed the trip until later in the day.
+- On occasion we postpone the trip until later in the day.
 So far this has worked out well every time.

-- On other occasions we’ve run a harbor cruise with lunch instead and cut the cost accordingly.
+- On other occasions we’ve run a harbor cruise with lunch (instead of the full trip) and cut the cost accordingly.

 - If none of our suggested options work for you, then by all means cancel.
-If you have ordered the lunch we ask that you pay for it.
-We package it for you to take.
+If you have ordered the lunch we ask that you pay for it and we package it for you to take with you.